HsiangHung/TIPMAX/README.md

 ### Time-series analysis

-Followed by the data pipeline, we can perform time-series analysis to forecast the future tips from the histroical data.
+Followed engineering the data pipeline, we can perform time-series analysis to forecast the future tips from the histroical data.
 For example, the figure below shows the every Wednesday 4PM-5PM averaged tips, over 200 past weeks.
 One interesting question to ask is, how much tips the NYC taxi drivers should expect to gain?

 ![](figures/fig6.png)